AuteurAudio/electronics-measuring-extremely-low-noise-sources/README.md

 achieve a higher bandwidth at a high gain.
 Since we are usually interested in a 20kHz bandwidth, and would prefer to keep our response reasonably flat at the high end of that range, it would be advisable to actually design for at least a 50kHz bandwidth, if not more.
-If we assume we are designing an amplifier with a gain of 1000, we would need a guaranteed gain-bandwidth product of at lest 50MHz.
+If we assume we are designing an amplifier with a gain of 1000, we would need a guaranteed gain-bandwidth product of at least 50MHz.

 By this point I am sure you are seeing some of the reasons why it is convenient to use an op-amp and not design the circuit with discrete components.
 You would be responsible for all compensation, would have a fairly